 Lamb and rosemary hotpot with paprika potatoes

 Whether you use an electric slow cooker, or the trusty covered casserole dish, these no-fuss meals will fill your home with a delicious aroma and leave you with time to spare.
+A less expensive cut, like boneless shoulder works well in this recipe.

 |1 Tbsp||Olive oil|